 Trump trial continues with testimony from Michael Cohen's former banker

-The third week of former President Donald Trump's New York criminal trial will kick off Tuesday with continued testimony from its third witness, bank executive Gary Farro.
+The third week of former President Donald Trump's New York criminal trial is resuming Tuesday with continued testimony from its third witness, bank executive Gary Farro.

 Farro testified last Friday that Michael Cohen, Trump's former personal attorney, was his client when Cohen wired $130,000 in "hush money" to Stormy Daniels' lawyer days before the 2016 election.